SiddhantKodolkar/VitalSense/README.md

 # VitalSense – Patient Monitoring & Alert Platform

 This project is a full-stack web application for monitoring healthcare vitals in real-time.
 It provides an interactive dashboard for healthcare providers to track patient data and receive alerts when vital signs reach critical levels.
-The system uses Flask for the backend, Vue.js for the frontend, and MongoDB as the database.
+The system uses Flask for the backend, Vue.js for the frontend, and Snowflake as the Cloud Data Warehouse.

 ## Features
 - Real-time patient monitoring and alerts for critical vitals